Cocoa-County/civicrm-drupal-docker/README.md

 ### Dev vs Prod
 - Dev: use `--profile dev` to include Adminer and MailHog.
 - Prod: omit the profile; consider setting `APP_ENV=prod` in `.env` and exposing only `WEB_PORT`.

+### AI assistant instructions
+See `.github/copilot-instructions.md` for repo-specific conventions and guidance that assistants should follow.